Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Since the US is a top importer of wheat, durum and barley, shipping via rail or road to the established processing facilities south of the border represents a viable route for all three crops.
 As new domestic and international opportunities for Canadian producers are realized they may end up changing these transportation flows, but only time will tell.

-Report in pdf version Western Canadian Grain Catchment: Benchmark of Current Grain Flows of Canadian Wheat Board Grains
+Report the report, Western Canadian Grain Catchment: Benchmark of Current Grain Flows of Canadian Wheat Board Grains.

 See the report Appendix for wheat, durum and barley production density maps.